Timeline: Ireland and abortion

 It also introduces a maximum penalty of 14 years imprisonment for having or assisting in an unlawful abortion.

-This law gives affect to the 1992 Supreme Court ruling that abortion is permitted where the mother's life, as opposed to her health, is at risk.
+This law gives effect to the 1992 Supreme Court ruling that abortion is permitted where the mother's life, as opposed to her health, is at risk.

 2015 - another referendum is recommended